 This shrinkage of the bone, also called jawbone recession, can alter your smile and appearance and potentially lead to additional medical problems.
-Ridge augmentation is a simple surgery that halts this bone loss, prevents changes to your appearance, and prepares your jaw for a dental implant to replace your missing tooth.
+This procedure is a simple surgery that halts this bone loss, prevents changes to your appearance, and prepares your jaw for a dental implant to replace your missing tooth.

 Anyone who has lost a tooth or had a tooth removed is a candidate for ridge augmentation surgery.
-Ideally, ridge augmentation should be done as soon as possible after the tooth is removed.
+Ideally, this treatment should be done as soon as possible after the tooth is removed.
 In most cases, when an oral surgeon extracts a tooth, they will perform a ridge augmentation at the same time to avoid the need for additional surgery.
-But if you went to a different dentist and did not do this, that doesn’t mean it’s too late.
+However, if you went to a different dentist and did not do this, that doesn’t mean it’s too late.

 Recovery From Ridge Augmentation

-Ridge augmentation is a minor surgery, but it is still surgery.
-A trained and certified periodontist should only perform it, and you must take care and precautions after your surgery to heal properly.
+This procedure is a minor surgery, but it is still surgery.
+Only a trained and certified periodontist should perform it, and you must take care and precautions after your surgery to heal properly.
 Your dentist will go over the recovery process before your ridge augmentation and let you know what you should do.
 This includes:

 - Avoid strenuous activities and get lots of rest.

 - Do not spit or use a straw during the first 24 to 48 hours of recovery.